Nilysa/store-track-project/README.md

-# ANiloofar Asoubar - Paintings & Posters E-Commerce Platform
+#A Niloofar Asoubar - Paintings & Posters E-Commerce Platform

-# AAElegant art for elegant spaces
+#AAElegant art for elegant spaces

 A full-stack e-commerce platform specializing in premium paintings and posters from various artists for gothic art enthusiasts.
 Built with MERN stack (MongoDB, Express, React, Node.js).